sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 .. code-block:: bash

    hello world

+Of course this ubuntu image does not have any of the tools needed to build GPU-native code or libraries that can run on the GPU.
+Refer to :ref:`this section <resources-singularity>`_ for more resources.

 Now you are ready to build on top of a base container and run your code on a GPU!